Substance Use Prevention & Recovery Referral Programs

 Community Outreach

-Additionally, the Palmetto Foundation works to connect youth with apprenticeship programs to help give them a purpose.
+In partnership with Lexington Richland School District Five and the Midlands Mechanical Apprentice Coalition, the Palmetto Foundation works to connect youth with apprenticeship programs to help give them a purpose.
 This includes Walker White, Inc., a local company with a federally recognized apprenticeship program that provides an opportunity to learn highly markable skills and career opportunities.
+Free for the student, while they get paid to learn in the classroom and during hands-on training on public and private jobsites.
 Interested in learning more?
 Fill out our online form here.

 Media Room